Wolwedans Boulders Camp...

-Power supply notes: There are no plug points in the tents.
-There is a small charging station in the main area, next to the kitchen.
-Adaptors were not available on our visit and we recommend that travellers bring their own.
+Power supply notes: There are no plug points in the chalets, but there is a small charging station in the main area, next to the kitchen.
+Adaptors are not available on our visits and we recommend that travellers bring their own.

-Communications: Boulders Camp has radio communications with the operations office at the main reception, about 45km away.
-There is no cellphone reception here and there are no phones in the tents.
-In theory there is complimentary WiFi in the main area, although this cannot be relied upon and was not working when we visited in June 2014.
+Communications: Boulders Camp has radio communication with the operations office at the main reception, about 45km away.
+There is no cellphone reception here and there are no phones in the chalets.
+There is also complimentary WiFi in the main area,

 TV & radio: None

 Water supply notes: The showers in each tent are plumbed in and the camp has flushing toilets.

 Health & safety

 Medical care: The guides are first-aid trained, but the closest doctor is in the town of Mariental.
 In a medical emergency, guests would be evacuated by air to Windhoek.

 Dangerous animals: Moderate Risk

 Fire safety: There are fire extinguishers in the main area and also by each tent.